Person standing in front of the sky listening to music, wearing fidget rings

 The Clean Air, Clean Water, and Endangered Species Acts were all passed because of Earth Day.
 Earth Day going global also led to worldwide environmental successes.
 The Paris Climate Agreement was signed in 2016 and global leaders chose April 22nd as the day they would all come together to make the agreement.

-Earth day also has a focus on education.
-Earth Day is the reason that climate literacy is a core component of school curriculums across the globe.
+Earth Day also has a focus on education.
+It is the reason that climate literacy is a core component of school curriculums across the globe.
 It also sparked National Civic Education programs where students across the country are given challenging, yet solvable, year-long local environmental projects.

 For a full list of successes that have come from Earth Day celebrations in the last 50 years, check out this page.